 5.1.1 Harlow's retail parks have been performing well with hardly any vacancies and have continued to perform well despite the Covid-19 restrictions.
-There has been a unit that moved into a larger merged unit as well as premises moving into divided units.
+There have been no changes since last years survey.
 The predominate uses remain E(a) Use Class and then Sg, B2 and B8.
 The next retail park survey will be carried out next Spring.

-6 Appendix 1 - Retail Park Maps

-6.1 Harlow Retail Park
+- 6 Appendix 1 Retail Park Maps - 6.1 Harlow Retail Park